General Refund Information

 You may check the status of your refund online using our Where’s My Refund? web service, or you may call our refund inquiry line toll-free at 1-877-252-4052.
 Be sure to have available your social security number and the exact amount of your refund.
 Additional time is required if you owe a State agency or the IRS, or if your return contains an error.

-You will receive refund interest if the refund is not issued within 45 days from April 15th or from the date the return was filed, whichever is later.
+You will receive refund interest if the refund is not issued within 45 days from the date the original return was filed or the date the original return was due, whichever is later.
 Refund checks are written once a week.
 If you call our refund inquiry line and are informed that your check has not been written, please wait at least 7 days before calling back.